-Schwab requires card-members to have a Schwab brokerage or checking account to keep this card.
+Schwab requires cardholders to have a Schwab brokerage or checking account to keep this card.
 But doing so might pay off in dividends as funds must go into the Schwab account.
-If you play your cards right (pun intended) with investing, the value of the redeemed points could be life-changing.
+The value of the redeemed points could be life-changing if you play your cards right (pun intended) with investing.

 The Ameriprise version gives you a 60,000-point bonus after spending $5,000 in the first 3 months.
 You also receive a 5,000 MR point bonus every time you spend $20,000 within a card-member year.
 This version used to waive the annual fee for the first year.
-However, Amex ended this in February 2019, eliminating this flavor’s special advantage.
+However, Amex ended the fee waiver in February 2019, eliminating this flavor’s primary special advantage.

 The Platinum Card’s less expensive “sibling” is suited more for foodies than globetrotters.
-This card earns 4x MR points on Dining and at Grocery Stores.
+This card earns 4x MR points on Dining worldwide and at Grocery Stores stateside.
 The 4x points have a limit of $25,000 per year, meaning that you can earn up to 200,000 MR points.
-The Gold Card also earns 3x points at Amextravel.com.
+The Gold Card also earns 3x points at amextravel.com.

 The Gold Card has an annual fee of $250 (NOT waived the first year).
 This fee is offset by a $100 airline travel credit like the one offered with the Platinum Card.
 Also offsetting the fee is $120 in hard to use restaurant credits.
 These credits are offered at $10 per month and can really only be used for tipping.